-Flash Floods Rush Through Ellicott City, Maryland, Trapping Residents
+Flash Floods Rip Through Ellicott City, Maryland, for Second Time in Nearly Two Years

 Maryland Gov. Larry Hogan declared a state of emergency Sunday in Howard County as a massive storm drenched the Baltimore region, triggering flash floods in Ellicott City.

-Brown water rushed through Ellicott City’s historic Main Street, toppling buildings and sweeping up cars.
+Brown water rushed through Ellicott City’s historic Main Street, toppling buildings and upending cars, as the nearby Patapsco River swelled to a record-breaking level.
 In some areas, water levels reached above the first floor of buildings, Howard County Fire and EMS said.

 No injuries or fatalities have been reported, Howard County Executive Allan Kittleman said in a Sunday night news conference.

-The devastation was especially hard to comprehend coming barely two years after the city was hit by a previous round of flash floods, he said.
+The devastation was especially hard to comprehend coming barely two years after the last flood that ravaged the city, he said.
+The disaster left two dead and damaged dozens of buildings.

+The city rallied around the slogan “Elliott City Strong.”
+Many businesses had just finished rebuilding, Kittleman said.

 “There are no words,” he said.
 “It’s heartbreaking.”